Me... in my own words

 Working for two years full time in an international NGO that is well known for its work and contribution in human development, social and humanitarian work through different programs.
 I was the Director of one of its Yoga studios where I gave and organized classes, workshops and seven-day courses that included meditation, philosophy, asana, mantra and pranayama.
 We used to offer kirtans, as well as invited international yoga teachers as guests to share their lectures.
 Forever grateful for the trust placed in me, and for having felt so deeply the power and support of the Sangha, of the community.

 But at the end of the second year I felt very strongly the call to integrate more intuitive movement to the asana practice.
 Since a while ago my work was already being soaked by a somatic approach that I was exploring in the Dance practices of some teachers with whom I regularly studied (such as Feldenkrais, BMC, Eutony, Authentic Movement, among others).
 And so little by little, it was unfolding what years later would be called Yoga Dance Flow.

 Receiving this call I ended opening my own space 'Surya Espacio' in 2010.
 It was a stage of much growth and many challenges.
 I had the joy of sharing and working with a team of people who taught me a lot about myself as a guide and that without them the evolution of Surya would have been impossible.
 I thank you infinitely!

-If you want to know a little bit more about my training and teachers, please click here.
+If you want to know a little bit more about my training and experience, please click here.